 When the score returns critical, the operation lands on a human queue regardless of the agent's tier.
 This is the catch-net for the cases permission scoping alone cannot anticipate, including downstream coupling nobody mapped yet.

 All five layers exist before the agent gets near production.
 Not after the first incident review.
 Every documented production agent failure was preventable by enforcement layers that were known and not yet implemented.
-The first escape is not an opportunity for learning.
+The first escape is not a learning opportunity.
 It is a customer outage.